-G. Targeting
+G. Targeting:

-- (a) Sourcewise (and thereby the contracted providers of Sourcewise) shall target services to older individuals within the County of Santa Clara with the following characteristics: - (1) Older individuals with the greatest economic need, with particular attention to low-income minority and geographically isolated individuals - (2) Older individuals with the greatest social need, with particular attention to low-income minority individuals. - (3) Older Native Americans. - (b) Shall use outreach efforts to identify individuals eligible for assistance under federal law.
+(a) Sourcewise (and thereby the contracted providers of Sourcewise) shall target services to older individuals within the County of Santa Clara with the following characteristics:

+(1) Older individuals with the greatest economic need, with particular attention to low-income minority individuals.

+(2) Older individuals with the greatest social need, with particular attention to low-income minority individuals.

+(3) Older Native Americans.

+(b) AAAs shall use outreach efforts to identify individuals eligible for assistance under federal law.
 Special emphasis shall be given to the following groups.
+Older individuals:

-Older individuals: - (1) Who reside in rural areas or in areas distant from major population centers. - (2) Who have greatest economic need, with particular attention to low-income minority individuals. - (3) Who have greatest social need, with particular attention to low-income minority individuals. - (4) With severe disabilities. - (5) With limited English-speaking ability. - (6) With Alzheimer's disease or related disorders with neurological and organic brain dysfunction and the caretakers of these individuals. - (c) For the purposes of (a), targeting of services within the County of Santa Clara shall be addressed as follows: - (1) Determine the number, location, and needs of older individuals with these characteristics.
+(1) Who reside in rural areas.

+(2) Who have greatest economic need, with particular attention to low-income minority individuals.

+- (3) Who have greatest social need, with particular attention to low-income minority individuals. - (4) With severe disabilities.

+(5) With limited English-speaking ability.

+(6) With Alzheimer's disease or related disorders with neurological and organic brain dysfunction and the caretakers of these individuals.

+(c) For the purposes of (a), targeting of services within the County of Santa Clara shall be addressed as follows:

-- (2) Consider the needs of the targeted groups in planning the services to be included in the Area Plan. - (3) If possible, locate the provision of services in areas where a significant number of the targeted groups resides. - (4) Develop methods specific to the local community to serve the targeted group. - (d) For the purposes of (b), outreach means to provide information and encouragement about existing services and benefits to individuals.
+Determine the number, location, and needs of older individuals with these characteristics.
+Consider the needs of the targeted groups in planning the services to be included in the Area Plan.

+(3) If possible, locate the provision of services in areas where a significant number of the targeted groups resides.

+(4) Develop methods specific to the local community to serve the targeted group.

+(d) For the purposes of (b), outreach means to provide information and encouragement about existing services and benefits to individuals.

-5. LOCAL SOURCEWISE POLICIES
+6. LOCAL SOURCEWISE POLICIES

-A. Priorities and Preferences
+A. Priorities and Preferences: